 Fireweed Zinc Ltd. is an exploration stage, public mineral exploration company focused on zinc-lead-silver and managed by a veteran team of mining industry professionals.
-The Company is advancing its large 544 km Macmillan Pass Project (the 'Project" or the "Property") in Yukon, Canada, which is host to the 100%-owned Tom and Jason zinc-lead-silver deposits with current mineral resources and a preliminary economic study ("PEA") as well as the Boundary Zone, Tom North Zone and End Zone which have significant zinc-lead-silver mineralization drilled but not yet classified as mineral resources.
+The Company is advancing its large 940 km2 Macmillan Pass Project (the 'Project" or the "Property") in Yukon, Canada, which is host to the 100%-owned Tom and Jason zinc-lead-silver deposits with current mineral resources and a preliminary economic study ("PEA") as well as the Boundary Zone, Tom North Zone and End Zone which have significant zinc-lead-silver mineralization drilled but not yet classified as mineral resources and a large area of early stage exploration ground.

 The Company acquired 100% interest in the Tom and Jason claims and assets through exercise of an option (the "Hudbay Option Agreement") from Hudbay Minerals Inc. ("Hudbay").
 The Company purchased 100% interest in the neighbouring Nidd claims from Teck Metals Ltd. ("Teck").
-During and subsequent to the quarter, the Company exercised its options on large blocks of adjacent claims (MAC, MC, MP, Jerry, BR and NS) from several companies to acquire a 100% interest in an additional 411 km of the Macmillan Pass District.
+During late 2020 and early 2021, the Company optioned, exercised its options or purchased 100% interest on large blocks of adjacent claims (Mac, MC, MP, Jerry, BR NS, Oro, Sol, Ben, NC and Stump) from several companies (see details below).
 These adjacent claims cover exploration targets in the district where previous work identified zinc, lead and silver geochemical anomalies and mineral showings in prospective host geology.
-With the acquisition of these adjacent claims, the Company has now consolidated all known large zinc-lead-silver prospects of the Macmillan Pass Zinc-Lead-Silver District with large adjacent areas of high exploration potential allowing the district to be explored as continuous package.
+With the acquisition of these claims, the Company has now consolidated all known large zinc-lead-silver prospects of the Macmillan Pass Zinc-Lead-Silver District along with large adjacent areas of high exploration potential allowing the district to be explored as contiguous package.

 The Company was incorporated on October 20, 2015 and commenced business at that time.
-The Company's business is to operate as a mineral exploration and development company focused on the funding and exploration of the Project.
+The Company's business is to operate as a mineral exploration and development company focused on funding and exploration of the Project.
 Fireweed completed its initial public offering (the "IPO") on May 29, 2017 and commenced trading on the TSX Venture stock exchange (the "Exchange") as a Tier 2 issuer under the symbol FWZ.
 The Company is incorporated in Yukon, extra-provincially registered in British Columbia and is a reporting issuer in British Columbia, Yukon, Ontario and Alberta.
 To date, equity financings have provided the main source of financing.